Animal Health Framework

-The Animal health and Agri-food sectors are fast changing environments and it is widely accepted that continuous IT innovation will be required to support the industry in the coming years.
-As the EU issues more directives around the tracing of animals, it will become increasingly important for government agencies to improve the efficiency of their animal tracing solutions.
-The continued success of the Agri-food industry will rely on its ability to assure the public, that the food they eat is free from contaminates, can be traced from farm-to-fork and adheres to the highest standards of quality control.
+The global food marketplace is about to undergo a period of sustained change.
+The continued success of the Agri-food industry will rely on the ability to assure the public that the food they eat is free from contaminates, can be traced from farm-to-fork and adheres to the highest standards of quality control.
 It is only by meeting these objectives that real value in the food production industry can be guaranteed.

-Animal welfare is of course a high priority and our mobile software enables RSPCA welfare inspectors to respond to reports from members of the public in a timely manner and collect relevant data during animal welfare inspections »
+We have also supported the RSPCA with mobile software that allows welfare inspectors to respond to reports from members of the public in a timely manner and collect relevant data during animal welfare inspections.